The 85-year-old Duchess of Alba, the world’s most title-laden noble, has given up most of her fortune to wed a commoner 25 years her junior.

 The twice-widowed 18th Duchess of Alba has six children, none of whom, reportedly, were happy with her decision to wed a man they saw as, potentially, a gold digger.
 In order to allay fears for their inheritances, the Duchess has spent the months prior to the wedding giving them and her grandchildren signifcant portions of her vast estate, which includes castles and paintings by the likes of Goya and Rembrandt.

-According to the Guiness Book of World Records, the Duchess of Alba has more aristocratic titles than any one else, 46 at last count.
-Among them are titles of marquesa (23 times) and countess (19 times).
+According to the Guinness Book of World Records, the Duchess of Alba has more aristocratic titles than anyone else, 46 at last count.
+Among them are titles of Marquesa (23 times) and countess (19 times).
 Her real name is almost equally lengthy: Doña María del Rosario Cayetana Fitz-James Stuart y Silva.
 She prefers simply to be called Cayetana.